gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 }
 ```

-And the `registerShell` function to setup the `RootLayout`, the `RootErrorBoundary` and any other shell assets:
+And finally include the `registerShell` function to setup the `RootLayout` and `RootErrorBoundary` components as well as any other shell assets:

 ```tsx !#16 host/src/bootstrap.tsx
 import { createRoot } from "react-dom/client";